AllenInstitute/allen_v1dd/README.md

+We are not currently supporting this code, but simply releasing it to the community AS IS but are not able to provide any guarantees of support.
+The community is welcome to submit issues, but you should not expect an active response.
+The reason being that we updated the old h5 file type to current NWB format.
+We might change this soon.

 # Allen Institute V1DD SDK
-*Primary Author:* Chase King ([iamchaseking@gmail.com](mailto:iamchaseking@gmail.org), now at Columbia)
+*Primary Author:* Chase King ([iamchaseking@gmail.com](mailto:iamchaseking@gmail.org), now at Columbia) Secondary Author: David Wyrick (david.wyrick@alleninstitute.org)

 # Directory structure
 Inside the [`src/allen_v1dd`](src/allen_v1dd) directory is the source code for the `allen_v1dd` package.
 I currently have things structured so general-purpose data processing and analysis is in this folder, and notebooks are stored externally (e.g., mine are in [`chase/analysis`](chase/analysis), outside of the package root directory).
 I generally use these notebooks for experimenting or analyzing the outputs of things from the `allen_v1dd` package, and then can port new features (e.g., certain stimulus analyses) into the package.